humanitec-architecture/example-library/score/annotations/README.md

-Define [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) that are added to Pods generated for the Workload.
+Define [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) that are added to Kubernetes objects generated for the Workload.